pratikautee/Gallerify/README.md

 - Click on 'Load Unpacked' and select the folder containing manifest.json and other files
 - When you change code, click on 'Reload' on the extension in the settings

-# Follow the below PR template
+# Follow this PR template

 ---

 ## Description

----

 ## Test instructions

----

 ## Additional Information